Nick Thomas-Symonds

-Nicklaus Thomas-Symonds (born 26 May 1980) is a British academic, barrister and politician who has been Paymaster General, Minister for the Cabinet Office and Minister for the Constitution and European Union Relations since July 2024.
-A member of the Labour Party, he has been Member of Parliament (MP) for Torfaen since 2015.
+Nicklaus Thomas-Symonds (born 26 May 1980) is a British academic, barrister and politician who served as Paymaster General, Minister for the Cabinet Office and Minister for the Constitution and European Union Relations from July 2024 to July 2026.
+A member of Welsh Labour, he has been Member of Parliament (MP) for Torfaen since 2015.

 Thomas-Symonds served as Shadow Home Secretary from 2020 to 2021, and held several junior shadow portfolios from 2015 to 2020.
 Prior to his election to Parliament, he was a chancery and commercial barrister at Civitas Law.
-He is also the author of books on Clement Attlee, Nye Bevan and Harold Wilson.
+He is the author of books on Clement Attlee, Nye Bevan and Harold Wilson.

 Early life and education

 Thomas-Symonds was born in Panteg Hospital, Griffithstown, Torfaen, and was brought up in Blaenavon.
 His father was a steelworker and industrial chemist, and his mother was a secretary.
 He attended St Felix R.C.
 Primary School, Blaenavon, and St Alban's R.C.
 High School, Pontypool.
 He then studied Philosophy, Politics and Economics at St Edmund Hall, Oxford, between 1998 and 2001, where he gained a first.